 Nevertheless, risk is very much a personal preference.

 If you are young, you can take greater risk in your portfolio because you have more time until retirement, while someone closer to retirement might be more conservative to avoid a significant drop just before he or she starts withdrawing money.

 The balance is difficult, and no mathematical number has ever predicted the future accurately.

 Some readers might ask if it matters what the Sharpe Ratio is as long as the total return is the same.
 That’s a good question, and you are not alone.
-Even Warren Buffett has said numerous times that volatility is a poor measurement for risk.
+Even Warren Buffett has repeatedly said volatility is a poor measurement of risk.

-However, the math tells us that a 50% drawdown needs a 100% return to get back to break even.
+However, the math tells us that a 50% drawdown needs a 100% return to break even.
 Likewise, if you’re a long-term investor, a huge drawback puts a spanner in the works for your compounding.